chafla/athenian-robotics.github.io-1/docs/plotly.md

 Before using plot.ly, follow these steps:

 1) [Sign up](https://plot.ly/accounts/login/?action=signup) and create a plot.ly account.
-Notice that you can click on the Github logo and use your GitHub credentials to sign up.
+Notice that you can click on the github logo and use your GitHub credentials to sign up.

 2) Create your credentials file: